cameraui/sdk/go/docs/api/plugin.md

 	    // DetectLicensePlates runs detection on a pre-decoded video frame.
 	    DetectLicensePlates(frame VideoFrameData, config map[string]any) (*LicensePlateDetectionResponse, error)
 	    // PlateSettings returns the JSON schema for the license-plate-detection
-	    // settings form in the UI.
-Return nil for no schema.
+	    // settings form in the UI, or nil for no schema.
 	    PlateSettings() ([]JsonSchema, error)
 	}